2002 Grand Prix motorcycle racing season: MotoGP participants

-FIM released a 20-rider entry list on 13 March 2002. Àlex Crivillé, who was listed on the entry list, was replaced by Pere Riba at the Antena 3 Yamaha d'Antin team before the start of the season.
+FIM released a 20-rider entry list on 13 March 2002. Àlex Crivillé, who was listed on the entry list, was replaced by Pere Riba at the Antena 3 Yamaha d'Antín team before the start of the season.
+For 2002 Michelin was joined by Bridgestone and Dunlop as tire manufacturers, beginning a six-year tyre war.

 250cc participants

 The FIM released a 25-rider entry list on 13 March 2002.
 Alex Hofmann, who was listed on the entry list, withdrew before the start of the season.